-CRYSTAL_FREQ

-This defines the crystal frequency used by the microcontroller running the boot loader.
+CRYSTAL_FREQ This defines the crystal frequency used by the microcon- troller running the boot loader.
 If this is unknown at the time of production, then use the UART_AUTOBAUD feature to properly configure the UART.

-- This value must be defined if using the UART for the update and not using the auto-baud feature, and when using CAN, USB, or Ethernet for the update. - If using CAN, only a 1 MHz, 2 MHz, 4 MHz, 5 MHz, 6 MHz, 8 MHz, 10 MHz, 12 MHz, or 16 MHz crystal can be used.
+This value must be defined if using the UART for the update and not using the auto-baud feature, and when using CAN, USB, or Ethernet for the update.
+If using CAN, only a 1 MHz, 2 MHz, 4 MHz, 5 MHz, 6 MHz, 8 MHz, 10 MHz, 12 MHz, or 16 MHz crystal can be used.
+APP_START_ADDRESS The starting address of the application.
+This must be a mul- tiple of page boundary.

-APP_START_ADDRESS

-The starting address of the application.
-This must be a multiple of 1024 bytes (making it aligned to a page boundary).
 A vector table is expected at this location, and the perceived validity of the vector table (stack located in SRAM, reset vector located in flash) is used as an indication of the validity of the application image.

-- This value must be defined. - The flash image of the boot loader must not be larger than this value.
+This value must be defined.
+The flash image of the boot loader must not be larger than this value.
+VTABLE_START_ADDRESS The address at which the application locates its exception vector table.
+This must be a multiple of page boundary.

-VTABLE_START_ADDRESS

-The address at which the application locates its exception vector table.
-This must be a multiple of 1024 bytes (making it aligned to a page boundary).
 Typically, an application will start with its vector table and this value should be set to APP_START_ADDRESS.
 This option is provided to cater for applications which run from external memory which may not be accessible by the NVIC (the vector table offset register is only 30 bits long).

-■ This value must be defined.

-FLASH_PAGE_SIZE

-The size of a single, erasable page in the flash.
+This value must be defined.
+FLASH_PAGE_SIZE The size of a single, erasable page in the flash.
 This must be a power of 2.
-The default value of 1024 bytes represents the page size for the internal flash on all Tiva MCUs and this value should only be overridden if configuring a boot loader to access external flash devices with a page size different from this.

-■ This value must be defined.
+The default value of 1024 bytes represents the page size for the internal flash on TM4C123 MCUs and this value should only be overridden if configuring a boot loader to access external flash devices with a page size different from this or changed to 16384 for TM4C129 MCUs.
+This value must be defined.

-FLASH_RSVD_SPACE

-The amount of space at the end of flash to reserve.
-This must be a multiple of 1024 bytes (making it aligned to a page boundary).
+FLASH_RSVD_SPACE The amount of space at the end of flash to reserve.
+This must be a multiple of page boundary.
 This reserved space is not erased when the application is updated, providing non-volatile storage that can be used for parameters.

-STACK SIZE

-The number of words of stack space to reserve for the boot loader.

-■ This value must be defined.
+STACK_SIZE The number of words of stack space to reserve for the boot loader.
+This value must be defined.
+BUFFER_SIZE The number of words in the data buffer used for receiving packets.

-BUFFER SIZE

-The number of words in the data buffer used for receiving packets.
 This value must be at least 3.
 If using auto-baud on the UART, this must be at least 20.
-The maximum usable value is 65 (larger values will result in unused space in the buffer).
+The maximum usable value is 65 (larger values will result in unused space in the buffer). or I2C .
+ENABLE_BL_UPDATE Enables updates to the boot loader.

-■ This value must be defined if updating via UART, SSI, or I2C.

-ENABLE_BL_UPDATE

-Enables updates to the boot loader.
 Updating the boot loader is an unsafe operation since it is not fully fault tolerant (losing power to the device partway through could result in the boot loader no longer being present in flash).
 The boot loader can not be updated via the Ethernet port.